The density conjecture for principal congruence subgroups: Applications

 and identify $\mathcal{H}_P(\sigma)^{\circ}$ with the induced representation $\text{Ind}_P^{{\rm GL}_n}(\sigma)$.

-Finally we recall the definition of the truncation operator $\Lambda^T$ from \cite[Setion~1]{Ar1}, for some fixed $T\in \mathfrak{a}^+$ with $\alpha(T)\gg 1$ for all simple roots $\alpha$ of ${\rm GL}_n$.
+Finally we recall the definition of the truncation operator $\Lambda^T$ from \cite[Section~1]{Ar1}, for some fixed $T\in \mathfrak{a}^+$ with $\alpha(T)\gg 1$ for all simple roots $\alpha$ of ${\rm GL}_n$.
 The latter condition is referred to as ``sufficiently regular''.
-Below we will need the following assumption:
+Below we will need the following assumption which is a precise version of \eqref{11} and discussed at the end of Subsection \ref{appl}.

-\begin{hyp} For all standard parabolic subgroups $P=MN$ of ${\rm GL}_n(\Bbb{A})$, all irreducible automorphic representations $\sigma\subset L^2_{\rm disc}({\rm Z}_M^+M(\Bbb{Q})\backslash M(\Bbb{A}))$ and all $\phi\in\mathcal{H}_P(\sigma)^{C(q)}$ with $\|\phi\|=1$ we have
+\begin{hyp} For all standard parabolic subgroups $P=MN$ of ${\rm GL}_n(\Bbb{A})$, all irreducible automorphic representations $\sigma\subset L^2_{\rm disc}({Z}_M^+M(\Bbb{Q})\backslash M(\Bbb{A}))$ and all $\phi\in\mathcal{H}_P(\sigma)^{K(q)}$ with $\|\phi\|=1$ we have

 \end{hyp}

 We proceed to prove the following lemma.

 \begin{lemma} As in \eqref{spec} let $\varpi$ be a member of an ONB of the spectral decomposition $X_q$ with spectral parameter $\mu$.
 If $\varpi$ is not discrete, assume that Hypothesis~\ref{hyp_A} holds.
 Then \end{lemma}